JavierreLab/p53/preprocessing/HiC/README.md

 Compartments were called using individual chromosomic normalized matrices.
 These matrices were further normalized by distance, and a Pearson correlation matrix was then computed.
 First and second eigen vector of these matrices were kept.
 A  compartments were associated a given eigenvector sign (positive or negative) depending on its GC content.

-The choice of which eigenvector to use (first or second) was decided by manual inspection of each result chromosome by chromosome.
+The choice of which eigenvector to use (first or second) was decided by manual inspection of each result chromosome by chromosome (see Notebooks about `Compartments-parameter exploration`).

 ```
 for chrom in {{1..22},X}